 22 22.10.2 Assessment of restricted discretionary development activities Activity Matters of discretion Guidance on the assessment of resource consents 1.
 Activities affecting a scheduled heritage building or scheduled heritage structure: • Additions and alterations that affect a protected part of a scheduled heritage building or scheduled heritage structure • Removal for relocation a.
 Effects on heritage values See Rule 13.6 2.
-In the Hazard 2 (flood) Overlay Zone (see Rule 22.3.6): New buildings and additions and alterations to buildings that create within any two calendar-year period more than 60m2 of new ground floor area a.
+In the Hazard 2 (flood) Overlay Zone (see Rule 22.3.6): New buildings, and additions and alterations to buildings, which create more than 60m2 of new ground floor area a.
 Risk from natural hazards See Rule 11.5 3.
 High trip generators:New, or additions to, parking areas that result in 50 or more new parking spaces a.
 Effects on the safety and efficiency of the transport network See Rule 6.11 b.
 Effects on accessibility 4.
 In the Hazard 2 (flood) Overlay Zone: Natural hazards sensitive activities Natural hazards potentially sensitive activities a.
 Risk from natural hazards See Rule 11.5

-22 22.10.3 Assessment of restricted discretionary subdivision activities Activity Matters of discretion Matters of discretion Guidance on the assessment of resource consents 1.
+22 22.10.3 Assessment of restricted discretionary subdivision activities Activity Matters of discretion Guidance on the assessment of resource consents 1.
 General subdivision a.
-Effects on the efficient and effective operation of Dunedin Botanic Garden Relevant objective and policies: i.
-Objective 22.2.1 ii.
+Effects on the efficient and effective operation of Dunedin Botanic Garden Relevant objective and policies:i.
+Objective 22.2.1ii.
 Subdivision activities do not adversely affect the efficient and effective operation of Dunedin Botanic Garden (Policy 22.2.1.4).
 See Rule 20.10

 - 1. Discretionary activities will be assessed in accordance with section 104 and 104B of the RMA meaning Council may grant or refuse the application, and, if granted, may impose conditions. - 2.
-Rules 22.11.2 22.11.3 provide guidance on how a consent application for the listed discretionary activities will be assessed, under the heading 'guidance on the assessment of resource consents', including: - a. relevant objectives and policies that will be considered as a priority with respect to s104(1)(b)(vi); - b. potential circumstances that may support a consent application.
-These are examples of situations or mitigation measures that may support consent being granted, but are not requirements that must always be met in order for an activity to be granted consent; - c. general assessment guidance, including any effects that will be considered as a priority; and - d. conditions that may be imposed. - 3.
+Rules 22.11.2 22.11.3 provide guidance on how a consent application for the listed discretionary activities will be assessed, including: - a. relevant objectives and policies that will be considered as a priority with respect to s104(1)(b)(vi); - b. potential circumstances that may support a consent application; - c. general assessment guidance, including any effects that will be considered as a priority; and - d. conditions that may be imposed. - 3.
 Rules 22.11.2 22.11.3 apply as follows: - a.
 Rule 22.11.2 applies to all discretionary activities; and - b.
 Rule 22.11.3 applies to discretionary performance standard contraventions. - 4.
 For all land use activities that require consent, all associated development activities will be considered as part of the resource consent even if the development otherwise meets the development performance standards in this Plan.
 Conditions on development activities may be used to minimise any adverse effects from the land use activity or create mitigating positive effects.